-Now, we’ll briefly run down our review in a few paragraphs.
-Then you can take a deep dive into each specific area in our full review below.
+Below, we’ll briefly run down our review in a few paragraphs.
+Then you can take a deep dive into each specific area in our full NordVPN review below.

 - How much does NordVPN cost?